 All stars like planets orbit round a central spot, in the case of planets, its the central star such as the Sun.
 In the case of a star, its the galactic centre.
 The constellations that we see today will be different than they were 50,000 years ago or 50,000 years from now.
 Proper Motion details the movements of these stars and are measured in milliarcseconds.
-The star is moving -25.17 ± 0.28 miliarcseconds/year towards the north and -48.17 ± 0.52 miliarcseconds/year east if we saw them in the horizon.
+The star is moving -25.17 ± 0.28 milliarcseconds/year towards the north and -48.17 ± 0.52 milliarcseconds/year east if we saw them in the horizon.

-358 G. Cen has a spectral type of K1III.
-This means the star is a orange to red giant star.
-The star is 7294.00000000 Parsecs from the Galactic Centre or terms of Light Years is 23790.3543113600000000s.
-The star has a B-V Colour Index of 1.04 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 4,773 Kelvin.
+Based on the star's spectral type of K1III , 358 G. Centauri's colour and type is orange to red giant star.
+The star has a B-V Colour Index of 1.04 which means the star's temperature is about 4,773 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu.

-358 G. Cen Radius has been calculated as being 9.94 times bigger than the Sun.
+358 G. Centauri estimated radius has been calculated as being 9.94 times bigger than the Sun.
 The Sun's radius is 695,800km, therefore the star's radius is an estimated 6,915,095.58.km.
+If you need the diameter of the star, you just need to multiple the radius by 2.
 However with the 2007 release of updated Hipparcos files, the radius is now calculated at being round 11.306196050264210193109771068.
-The figure is derived at by using the formula from SDSS and has been known to produce widely incorrect figures.
+The figure is derived at by using the formula from SDSS rather than peer reviewed papers.
+It has been known to produce widely incorrect figures.

-358 G. Cen has an apparent magnitude of 6.13 which is how bright we see the star from Earth.
+358 G. Centauri has an apparent magnitude of 6.13 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of 0.69 If you used the 2007 Parallax value, you would get an absolute magnitude of 0.41.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

-Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 8.15 which gave the calculated distance to 358 G. Cen as 400.20 light years away from Earth or 122.70 parsecs.
-It would take a spaceship travelling at the speed of light, 400.20 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 8.15000 which gave the calculated distance to 358 G. Centauri as 400.20 light years away from Earth or 122.70 parsecs.
+If you want that in miles, it is about 2,352,625,874,348,080.72, based on 1 Ly = 5,878,625,373,183.61 miles.

+Using the 2007 distance, the star is roughly 28,767,552.07 Astronomical Units from the Earth/Sun give or take a few.
+An Astronomical Unit is the distance between Earth and the Sun.
+The number of A.U. is the number of times that the star is from the Earth compared to the Sun.
 The star's Galacto-Centric Distance is 7,294.00 Parsecs or 23,790.35 Light Years.
 The Galacto-Centric Distance is the distance from the star to the Centre of the Galaxy which is Sagittarius A*.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
 Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.